bugsnag/bugsnag-php/README.md

     set_exception_handler(array($bugsnag, "exceptionHandler"));
     ```

-    You can also call `$bugsnag->errorHandler` or `$bugsnag->exceptionHandler`
+    If you app or PHP framework already has error handling functions, you can
-    directly from your PHP framework's existing error handling functions,
+    also call `$bugsnag->errorHandler` and `$bugsnag->exceptionHandler`
-    simply pass all parameters through.
+    directly from your existing functions, simply pass all parameters through.

 Sending Custom Data With Exceptions